pypeit/PypeIt/doc/dev/mosfireconfig.rst

     2. Use :class:`~pypeit.pypeitsetup.PypeItSetup` to automatically
        identify the configurations for these files.

-    3. Check that the code found two configurations and wrote the pypeit files for each.
+    3. Check that the code found four configurations and wrote the pypeit files for each.

     4. For each configuration:

         a.
 Read the pypeit file

         b.
-Check that the name for the setup is correct ('A' or 'B')
+Check that the name for the setup is correct ('A', 'B', 'C', or 'D')

         c.
-Check that the calibration group is the same for all frames ('0' or '1')
+Check that the calibration group is the same for all frames ('0', '1', '2', '3')

         d.
-Check that ``comb_id`` and ``bkg_id`` for the science frames are what expected
+Check that ``comb_id`` and ``bkg_id`` for the science frames are what expected.
+The dither sequences used here are: "ABBA", "long2pos", "ABA'B'", "Mask Nod".

 Because this test is now included in the ``PypeIt`` :ref:`unit-tests`, these configuration checks